One week ago my husband and I drove our only child to college.

 3. Follow curiosity.

 In his book “Curious?
-Discover the missing ingredient for a fulfilling life” Todd Kashdan talks about appreciating and seeking out the new and that by doing so you are more apt to live a creative fulfilling life.
+Discover the missing ingredient for a fulfilling life” Todd Kashdan talks about appreciating and seeking out the new and that by doing so you are more apt to live a creative, fulfilling life.

 Harvard University Professor Ellen Langer identifies “curiosity” as the practice of mindfulness.
-Adapting a curious framework by intentionally noticing things with a new set of eyes will reduce our anxiety and stress and put you into the present moment.
+Adapting a curious framework by intentionally noticing things with a new set of eyes will reduce our anxiety and stress and put you in the present moment.